 Log into the Mac App Store with the Apple ID you used and click Purchased in the menu bar along the top.
 Scan down the list of apps you've purchased or download for free (which is in order of when you downloaded them) and find the name of your chosen version: El Capitan, Yosemite or whatever.
 Click download.

 However, there are a few reasons why this may not work for you:

-- If you have already installed Mojave on your Mac you cannot get old versions of the Mac OS from the new Mac App Store.
+- If you have already installed Mojave or Catalina on your Mac you cannot easily search for old versions of the Mac OS from the Mac App Store.

 - You won't find the version of macOS your Mac shipped with in the Purchased section of the App Store.

 - And you won't find versions of macOS in the purchased section if you never installed that version.